polochamps/polochamps/README.md

 - **Studying:** Currently immersed in the world of IT, focusing on network and cybersecurity at [Mapúa Malayan Digital College](https://www.mmdc.mcl.edu.ph/)
 - **Exploring Tech:** Constantly curious, I love experimenting with different technologies, from setting up my home lab to diving into the latest in cybersecurity.
-- **Blogging:** Stay tuned for my upcoming blogging website, where I'll be sharing insights, project experiences, and tips on all things IT."
+- **Blogging:** Stay tuned for my upcoming blogging website, where I'll be sharing insights, project experiences, and tips on all things IT.

 Current Projects